The Bankrate promise

 - Cost: Some sites might require a small fee to get access to their AVM, but the majority are free.
 Professional appraisers, on the other hand, cost hundreds of dollars.

-Of course, there are drawbacks when complex decisions are made by a computer rather than an experienced human being.
+Of course, there are drawbacks when complex decisions are made by a computer rather than a live, experienced human being.
 Two big cons of AVMs:

-- Accuracy: AVM accuracy can be variable.
+- Accuracy: AVM accuracy is variable — the results are only as accurate as the data available.
 The more data that’s available, the more accurate their estimations will be, which means they’re most accurate in large, busy markets with lots of real estate sales and purchases.

 Automated valuation models are an easy way to get an idea for the value of a home.
 They are much faster and cheaper than hiring an appraiser, which makes them extremely popular.
-However, keep in mind that AVMs only provide an estimate of a home’s value and are not guaranteed — the final sale price may be higher or lower.
+However, keep in mind that AVMs only provide an estimate of a home’s value and are in no way guaranteed — the final sale price may be higher or lower.
+A professional appraisal is still the best way to get the most accurate estimate, and for a mortgage transaction, the lender will still require one.